Painted like a brand new Christmas toy

 Johnny: For them?
 It means they decided they're not a boy or a girl.

 Ed: What!
 You can do that?
 No one told me.

 Johnny: Yeah man they don't tend to.

 - Alex of the Deviantart Extended Universe carries traits of both masculine and feminine, but shirks traditional gender labels as they want to be the sneakiest, least identifiable rogue imaginable.
-The story even uses neutral pronouns so as to keep the mystery running
+The story uses neutral pronouns.

 - Baby Snap (Princess Cookie) from Adventure Time is a male cookie who wanted to be a princess.
 Fans are torn whether it was gender-related or whether he just wanted the authority and didn't know any other type of ruler existed.